SnistAheads/snistaheads.github.io/index.md

 layout: page
 ---

-# Bulma Clean Theme demo website
+# Welcome to SNIST aheads !

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.